nesaulov/surrealist/README.md

 ![Surrealist](surrealist-icon.png)

-A gem that provides DSL for serialization of plain old Ruby objects to JSON in a declarative style by defining a `json_schema`.
+Surrealist is a schema-driven object serialization ruby library.
 It also provides a trivial type checking in the runtime before serialization.
 [Yard documentation](http://www.rubydoc.info/github/nesaulov/surrealist/master)